-GOP Comes Up Short in Challenge to Nevada Ballot Count Plan
+Trump-Linked Suit Over Nevada Ballot Count Comes Up Short

 The Democratic National Committee’s top election lawyer, Marc Elias, intervened in the suit on Friday, saying Republicans were making “entirely fabricated claims of voter fraud” and trying to slow Clark County’s ballot counting “just as its votes could swing the presidential election.”

+Elias said in a tweet that the GOP candidates had based their allegations on meager affidavits by a voter and a lawyer that were short on solid details.

-The six-page suit echoed unsubstantiated claims made a day earlier by officials with President Donald Trump’s campaign.
-The candidates alleged that at least 3,000 mail-in ballots had been cast illegally in the state.
+The pair alleged that at least 3,000 mail-in ballots had been cast illegally in the state.
 But their request for an injunction didn’t mention that or include any evidence of fraud, and the 3,000 ballots weren’t mentioned at Friday’s hearing.

 Read More: Trump’s Vote Count Lawsuits Fail in Court but Rouse His Base